Existential Anxiety: Definition And Coping Tips

 Practice grounding techniques

 It can be helpful to turn to grounding techniques when you’re experiencing existential angst or existential anxiety.
-They’re designed to help pull you back into the present moment and connect you with the world around you, which can be especially helpful when your mind is consumed with worries about the future and your own meaning of life.
+They’re designed to help pull you back into the present moment and connect with the world around you, which can be especially helpful when your mind is consumed with worries about the future and your own meaning of life.

 There are various grounding techniques you can try, from breathing exercises to body scans to sensory strategies.
-One simple approach you might consider employing is the 5-4-3-2-1 method, where you identify five things you can see, four things you can feel, three things you can hear, two things you can smell, and one thing you can taste to help you be more present in the now instead of worrying about the future or being swept in anxiety.
+One simple approach you might consider employing is the 5-4-3-2-1 method, where you identify five things you can see, four things you can feel, three things you can hear, two things you can smell, and one thing you can taste to help you be more present in the now instead of worrying about the future or being swept away by anxiety.

 Getty/Xavier Lorenzo